Common Italian Idioms: Idiomatic Expressions for Everyday Conversation

 Prendere qualcuno per i fondelli

 This means to pull someone's leg or make fun of them.
-The "fondelli" part is a bit obscure (it refers to the back part of pants), but the expression is commonly used when someone is teasing or not being serious.
+The "fondelli" part is a bit obscure (It refers to the back part of pants), but the expression is commonly used when someone is teasing or not being serious.
 "Mi stai prendendo per i fondelli?" means "Are you messing with me?"

-Everyday emotional expressions
+Common Italian everyday emotional expressions

 These idioms describe feelings and states of mind that come up in regular conversation.